rpgarner/u2_lesson_mongoose_associations/README.md

 ## Exercise

-Let's implement [Exhibit #2B](#referencing-documents-exhibit-2b).
+Let's implement document references.
 We have the concept tasks and users.
 Tasks belong to users via **referencing**.
 How would we create that via code?!
 Let's start:

 ```sh
 cd mongodb-mongoose-relationships